rowyio/rowy/README.md

 #### 2) Create an algolia project

-- get the generated appId,api key and search api key
+- get the generated appId,API key and search key

 #### 3) Clone repo